groboclown/greyhack-shell/README.md

 4. Open a terminal window, and type `make Downloads/import.txt`
     * Note: `make` processes the first argument as a file.
 If it can't find it as an absolute file, then it tries looking for the file relative to your user's home directory.
 It would be nice if it could look relative to your current working directory, but [there's an old bug on this](https://greytracker.org/bugzilla/show_bug.cgi?id=630).

 The generated text is an [Ascii85](https://en.wikipedia.org/wiki/Ascii85) encoded binary file, which is broken into small chunks for an optimally sized file.
-Future versions of the tool may support a compression on the contents.

-## Active Monitoring

-The [monitor](src/programs/monitor) tool uses the [context](#library-context) to invoke "widgets" that populate a context page with information.

-## Advanced Shell

-The [mc](src/programs/mc) tool is an advanced shell that allows running command-lets and widgets with the [context](#library-context) to give an easier terminal experience.
+When compressed, it is a custom dictionary lookup compression scheme and can obtain around 50% reduction in size for normal text files.

 ## Game File Layout